Most common side effects of Hair Transplant Surgery

+Worried about the most common side effects of hair transplant surgery?
 There are some that are common, while some are uncommon; some are temporary and some last for a longer period of time.
 We’ve enumerated below most common side effects are discussed here:

 If you have chosen a good doctor, you can be sure that you will not have to face any infections, but even with the best of facilities there might be some infection for which a short course of antibiotics is required.
-We’ve actually very rarely seen such problem in patients at Navdeep Hospital.
+We’ve actually very rarely seen such a problem in patients at Navdeep Hospital.

 A hair restoration procedure, FUE or FUT is a surgical process and there is bound to be some amount of pain, especially in FUT.
-While in most cases, the doctor will administer sedatives and anaesthesia, however there are rare cases, where there is pain even after the procedure has completed.
+While in most cases, the doctor will administer sedatives and anesthesia, however, there are rare cases, where there is pain even after the procedure has completed.
 The doctor will prescribe you some painkillers to avoid this in the post-op period.
 Sometimes patients might have stretching sensation in FUT cases.
-In our patients, we just prescribe paracetamol for such situation ever faced.
+In our patients, we just prescribe paracetamol for such a situation ever faced.

-The numbness is often attributed to the cutting of nerves in FUT procedure.
+The numbness is often attributed to the cutting of nerves in the FUT procedure.
 However, at our clinic, we remain in the superficial plane avoiding any nerve damage and hence numbness.

 This happens when there are buried grafts that are not taken out properly.
-While most of the times, these cysts appear in the form of a cluster of pimples, there are only rare few cases, wherein they take on a more aggravated form.
+While most of the time, these cysts appear in the form of a cluster of pimples, there are only rare few cases, wherein they take on a more aggravated form.
 Generally, these cysts disappear in a few weeks, but if they do not, then you might have to make another trip to your doctor.
 We, at Navdeep Hospital, take care while extraction of grafts that we do not leave back any buried hair.